erik-a-bensen/mpitools/README.md

 ### Decorator Variants
 - `@buffered_*` - Buffered versions of collective communication and reduction operations for improved performance.
-- `@variable_*` - Variable-sized versions of buffered scatter, gather and all_to_all communications for handling dynamic data sizes.
+- `@variable_*` - Variable-sized versions of scatter, gather and all_to_all communications for handling dynamic data sizes.
+- Variable-sized operations are only available for buffered communications.
-- Currently, only numpy arrays are supported.
+- Currently, only numpy arrays are supported for buffered communications.

 ## Running MPI Programs